expressjs/express/docs/guide.md

 ### View Partials

 The Express view system has built-in support for partials and collections, which are "mini" views representing a document fragment.
-For example rather than iterating in a view to display comments, we could use partial collection:
+For example, rather than iterating in a view to display comments, we could use the following partial call:

     partial('comment', { collection: comments });